Blibbo/Studio/Hardware/Architectures/Microprocessors/ISA.md

 - instruction addresses are variable in length
 - they're built into the [[microprocessor]]
 - it's the foundation of software.
 This is what allows you to write code and interact with the hardware
-- if you don't like the instruction set, you **buy a new processor** or use a [[Runtime Environment]].
+- if you don't like the instruction set, you **buy a new processor** or use a [[Runtime Environments|Runtime Environment]].
 There's no way to modify an already built processor

 ---